asreview/asreview/docs/source/lab/about.rst

     :term:`model configuration`.
 The file is :term:`exported<export>` from ASReview LAB and can be :term:`imported<import>` back.

-  Project mode
-    The project mode includes oracle, simulation, and validation in ASReview LAB:

-    **Oracle** mode is used when a :term:`user` reviews a :term:`dataset` systematically with interactive artificial intelligence (AI).

-    **Validation** mode is used when a user validates existing labels or engages in a review process without being an oracle

-    **Simulation** mode is used when a user simulates a review on a completely labeled dataset to see the performance of ASReview LAB.

   Status
     The project status is the stage that a :term:`project` is at in ASReview LAB.

-    **Setup** refers to the fact that the :term:`user` adds project information, :term:`imports<import>` the :term:`dataset`, selects the prior knowledge, :term:`configures the model<Model configuration>` and initiates the first iteration of :term:`model<Active learning model>` training.

-    **In Review** refers to the fact that in oracle or validation mode, the user adds labels to :term:`records<record>`, or in simulation mode, the simulation is running.
+    **In Review** refers to the fact that in oracle, the user adds labels to :term:`records<record>`, or in simulation mode, the simulation is running.

-    **Finished** refers to the fact that in oracle or validation mode, the user decides to complete the :term:`reviewing` process or has labeled all the records, or in simulation mode, the simulation has been completed.
+    **Finished** refers to the fact that in oracle, the user decides to complete the :term:`reviewing` process or has labeled all the records, or in simulation mode, the simulation has been completed.

-    **Published** refers to the fact that the user publishes the dataset and :term:`project file` in a repository, preferably with a Digital Object Identifier (DOI).
+  Simulation
+    Simulation is the process of running a simulation study in ASReview LAB.
+The simulation study is used to assess the performance of an active learning model on a fully labeled dataset.

   Record
     A record is the data point that needs to be labeled.
 A record can contain both information that is used for training the :term:`active learning model`, and information that is not used for this purpose.

     In the case of systematic reviewing, a record is meta-data for a scientific publication.
 Here, the information that is used for training purposes is the text in the title and abstract of the publication.
 The information that is not used for training typically consists of other metadata, for example, the authors, journal, or DOI of the publication.

   Reviewing
     Reviewing is the decision-making process on the relevance of